Avoid Breaking the Bank This Holiday Season

 Speaking of things that will add up, there are holiday activities that only come around once a year that can make a pretty big dent in your budget.
 Instead of going to an expensive holiday dinner, consider staying in, ordering takeout, and watching your favorite holiday movie on Netflix.
-Instead of spending the extra money to make sure you win that ugly sweater contest, consider going to budget-friendly stores (like T.J.Maxx or Ross) to find a sweater.
+Instead of spending the extra money to make sure you win that ugly sweater contest, consider going to budget-friendly stores to find a sweater.
 One of my favorite things to do during the holidays is to load my family up in our car and find the best light displays and festive decorations around town.
 Can’t beat a free holiday activity!

 Start Your Shopping Early

 We all know the early bird gets the worm, which is certainly the case for holiday shopping.
 Don’t delay, and make sure you take advantage of early holiday season bargains.
 The internet has made it so easy for consumers to do their homework and look for sales.
 Take advantage of all the discount sites you can look at for great deals (ex.
 Groupon, RetailMeNot, LivingSocial).